WDD 130: Web Fundamentals

 }

-Click here to see a sample of what the page may look like at this point.
+Click here to see another example of what the page will look like at this point.

 Your page will have different colors, fonts, content, and images than the example page, but at this point it should have a similar layout.